NREL/resstock/measures/ResStockArguments/README.md

 **hot_water_distribution_recirc_piping_length**

 If the distribution system is Recirculation, the length of the recirculation piping.
-If not provided, the OS-HPXML default (see [Recirculation](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#recirculation)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#recirculation'>Recirculation</a>) is used.

 - **Name:** ``hot_water_distribution_recirc_piping_length``
 - **Type:** ``String``